AdobeDocs/experience-manager-65.en/help/assets/launch.md

 ![image2019-7-22_12-5-46](assets/image2019-7-22_12-5-46.png)

-See the [Dynamic Media Viewers reference guide](https://experienceleague.adobe.com/docs/dynamic-media-developer-resources/library/viewers-aem-assets-dmc/c-html5-s7-aem-asset-viewers.html#viewers-aem-assets-dmc) for the list of supported events by each viewer type; go to specific viewer section, then click Support for Adobe Analytics tracking sub-section.
+See the [Dynamic Media Viewers reference guide](https://experienceleague.adobe.com/docs/dynamic-media-developer-resources/library/viewers-aem-assets-dmc/c-html5-s7-aem-asset-viewers.html#viewers-aem-assets-dmc) for the list of supported events by each viewer type; go to specific viewer section, then click Support for Adobe Analytics tracking subsection.
 Currently, the Dynamic Media Viewers reference guide does not document event arguments.

-Let's now consider the life cycle of the Dynamic Media Viewers *Data Element*.
+Now consider the life cycle of the Dynamic Media Viewers *Data Element*.
 The value of such Data Element is populated after the corresponding Dynamic Media viewer event happens on the page.
-For example, if the Data Element points to the **[!UICONTROL LOAD]** event and its "asset" argument, then the value of such Data Element will receive valid data after the viewer runs the LOAD event for the first time.
-If the Data Element points to the **[!UICONTROL ZOOM]** event and its "scale" argument, the value of such Data Element will remain empty until the viewer sends a **[!UICONTROL ZOOM]** event for the first time.
+For example, suppose the Data Element points to the **[!UICONTROL LOAD]** event and its "asset" argument.
+In such case, the value of such Data Element receives valid data after the viewer runs the **[!UICONTROL LOAD]** event for the first time.
+If the Data Element points to the **[!UICONTROL ZOOM]** event and its "scale" argument, the value of such Data Element remains empty until the viewer sends a **[!UICONTROL ZOOM]** event for the first time.

 Similarly, the values of Data Elements get automatically updated when the viewer sends a corresponding event on the page.
 The value update happens even if the particular event is not specified in the Rule configuration.
-For example, if Data Element **[!UICONTROL ZoomScale]** is defined for "scale" parameter of the ZOOM event, but the only rule present in the Rule configuration is triggered by the **[!UICONTROL LOAD]** event, the value of **[!UICONTROL ZoomScale]** is still updated every time a user runs zoom inside the viewer.
+For example, suppose the Data Element **[!UICONTROL ZoomScale]** is defined for "scale" parameter of the ZOOM event.
+However, the only rule present in the Rule configuration is triggered by the **[!UICONTROL LOAD]** event.
+The value of **[!UICONTROL ZoomScale]** is still updated every time a user runs zoom inside the viewer.

 Any Dynamic Media viewer has a unique identifier on the web page.
-The Data Element keeps track of the value itself, and the viewer that has populated the value.
-This means that if there are several viewers on the same page, and there is an **[!UICONTROL AssetName]** Data Element that points to the **[!UICONTROL LOAD]** event and its "asset" argument, the **[!UICONTROL AssetName]** Data Element maintains a collection of asset names that are associated with each viewer loaded on the page.
+The Data Element tracks the value itself, and the viewer that has populated the value.
+For example, suppose that there are several viewers on the same page, and an **[!UICONTROL AssetName]** Data Element that points to the **[!UICONTROL LOAD]** event and its "asset" argument.
+The **[!UICONTROL AssetName]** Data Element maintains a collection of asset names that are associated with each viewer loaded on the page.

 The exact value returned by the Data Element depends on the context.
 If the Data Element is requested in a Rule which was triggered by a Dynamic Media viewer event, then the Data Element value is returned for the viewer that initiated the Rule.
-And, if the Data Element is requested in a Rule that was triggered by an Event from some other Experience Platform Launch extension, then the value of the Data Element is the value from the viewer that was the last to update this Data Element.
+And, the Data Element is requested in a Rule that was triggered by an Event from some other Platform Launch extension.
+At that point, the value of the Data Element comes from the viewer that was last to update this Data Element.

-**Consider the following sample set up**:
+**Consider the following sample setup**:

-* A web page that has two Dynamic Media zoom viewers; we will refer to them as *viewer1* and *viewer2*.
+* A web page that has two Dynamic Media zoom viewers: *viewer1* and *viewer2*.

 * **[!UICONTROL ZoomScale]** Data Element points to the **[!UICONTROL ZOOM]** event and its "scale" argument.
 * **[!UICONTROL TrackPan]** Rule with the following: